Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Numerical experiments

 where $M\in[-1,1]$ is the magnetization constraint, and $p,~q$ are the linear and quadratic Zeeman engergy shift. $\mathbf{F}:=\mathbf{F}(\Phi)=(\Phi^*f_x\Phi,\Phi^*f_y\Phi,\Phi^*f_z\Phi)^T$ is the spin vector where $f_x,f_y,f_z$ are Hermitian spin-1 matrices. $\beta_0$ and $\beta_1$ are density-dependent and spin-dependent interaction strength, respectively.
 According to \cite{bao2018mathematical,bao2013efficient}, when $q=0$, $M\in(-1,1)$, for the anti-ferromagnatic system $\beta_1>0$, \eqref{equ:spin-1} can be reduced to the two-component BEC problem as \eqref{equ:spin-1/2} with

 Hence, we can apply our algorithms to this kind of special anti-ferromagnetic spin-1 BECs.
 In all examples, we take $p=0$.
 Please refer \cite{tian2020ground,bao2018mathematical} for the detailed Fourier pseudo-spectral discretization procedure transforming \eqref{equ:spin-1/2} to the finite-dimensional optimization problem.
 In this way, $A_1$ and $A_2$ in \eqref{equ:problem} are positive definite Hermitian matrices instead of $M$-matrices.
+Hence, we use NRI \cite{huang2022newton} in ALM to solve subproblems (denoted by ALM$_{NRI}$).